Emailing a Document as an Attachment in OnBase

 6. Your Google Mail will open to your Drafts in a new tab.
 You will see a blank email with the document attached.
 Compose the email with a recipient to send it.

-Note: The Chrome broswer must be configured as your default Web Browser application
+Note: The Chrome browser must be configured as your default Web Browser application.

 Requesting a Doc Type Policy 302 Categorization Review